The pg_stat_statements module provides a means for tracking execution statistics of all SQL statements executed by a server.

 The module must be loaded by adding pg_stat_statements to shared_preload_libraries in postgresql.conf, because it requires additional shared memory.
 This means that a server restart is needed to add or remove the module.

-it tracks statistics across all databases of the server.
-To
+tracks statistics across all databases of the server.
+To access and

 CREATE EXTENSION pg_stat_statements.